ooples/pine_script_docs/source/language/Execution_model.rst

 Calculation based on realtime bars
 ----------------------------------

 The behavior of a Pine script on the realtime bar is very different than on historical bars.
 Recall that the realtime bar is the rightmost bar on the chart when trading is active on the chart's symbol.
 Also, recall that strategies can behave in two different ways in the realtime bar.
-By default, they only execute when the realtime bar closes, but the ``calc_on_every_tick`` parameter of the ``strategy`` declaration statement can be set to true to modify the strategy's behavior so that it executes each time the realtime bar updates, as studies do.
-The behavior described here for studies will thus only apply to strategies using ``calc_on_every_tick=true``.
+By default, they only execute when the realtime bar closes, but the ``calc_on_every_tick`` parameter of the ``strategy`` declaration statement can be set to true to modify the strategy's behavior so that it executes each time the realtime bar updates, as indicators do.
+The behavior described here for indicators will thus only apply to strategies using ``calc_on_every_tick=true``.

 The most important difference between execution of scripts on historical and realtime bars is that while they execute only once on historical bars, scripts execute every time an update occurs during a realtime bar.
 This entails that built-in variables such as ``high``, ``low`` and ``close`` which never change on a historical bar, **can** change at each of a script's iteration in the realtime bar.
 Changes in the built-in variables used in the script's calculations will, in turn, induce changes in the results of those calculations.
 This is required for the script to follow the realtime price action.
 As a result, the same script may produce different results every time it executes during the realtime bar.